wooserv/tawfeer-scripts/README.md

 ### `@wordpress/*` packages

 This project lists [`@wordpress/*` packages](https://github.com/WordPress/gutenberg/tree/trunk/packages) as dependencies in order to provide them to consumers.
-In a project using `@wordpress/scripts` (e.g. a consumer of `tawfeer-scripts`), the `@wordpress/*` packages are sourced from WP Core, not `node_modules`.
+In a project using `@wordpress/scripts` (e.g. a consumer of `@tawfeer/scripts`), the `@wordpress/*` packages are sourced from WP Core, not `node_modules`.
 The packages should be included in `node_modules`, though, to be available in other environments – notably when running tests.
 See [Dependency Extraction Webpack Plugin](https://www.npmjs.com/package/@wordpress/dependency-extraction-webpack-plugin) for more information.